gadget-framework/gadget2/docs/userguide.md

 matrix that is to be used on each timestep, in the same format as for the Migration Matrices, as shown above.

+\bigskip
 The migration ratio file contains the ratios to be used by Gadget to construct the migration matrices to move the stock between the various areas within the Gadget model.
-Each matrix is listed, starting with the keyword [migrationmatrix], followed by the name of the migration matrix, and then a list of the ratios to be used to construct the matrix, as shown below:
+Each matrix is listed, starting with the keyword \[migrationmatrix\], followed by the name of the migration matrix, and then a list of the ratios to be used to construct the matrix, as shown below:

     [migrationmatrix]
     name    <migration matrix>